 This was Steve Marriott's third film and a sequel to 1963's Live it Up, involving a very similar plot.
 The musical movies were low-budget promotional vehicles for the Rank organisation's Film Music division, which was run by Harold Shampan and acquired by him at the end of 1964.
 Harold became a director of Radio London's music publishing company, Pall Mall Music and later wrote and produced Dateline Diamonds.
 The Niteshades' B-side, I Must Reveal, was published by Pall Mall.
 (Notes: Alan Field/Mary Payne)Dateline Diamonds, released April 1966 to play alongside Doctor in Clover, was based around a story of the Big L ship mv Galaxy being used for the purpose of smuggling stolen gems.
 A special two-page feature on the film with full cast list and foyer photos, is here.

 Low-budget 'B-movies' shown as supports to the main feature were an integral part of a visit to the 'flicks' in the Sixties.
 Live it Up came out in 1963, undergoing a change of title in the US to become Sing and Swing.
 The musicians directed on celluloid by Joe Meek, included The Outlaws (with Ritchie Blackmore on lead guitar) and Gene Vincent.

 Steve Marriott is also in Dateline Diamonds, this time as a member of the Small Faces, who perform four songs in the film.

-Click on the Live it Up or Be My Guest photos (left) for information on buying the films on VHS.
+Click on the Live it Up or Be My Guest photos (left) for information on buying the films on DVD.
 Click on the Dateline Diamonds photo (right) to buy the DVD.